Pakse International Airport

-Pakse International Airport (IATA: PKZ, ICAO: VLPS) is one of the few international airports in Laos.
+Pakse International Airport (IATA: PKZ, ICAO: VLPS) is one of the three international airports in Laos.
 Pakse is the former southern capital city of the Kingdom of Champasak.

 Facilities

 The airport has been in use since 1959 and re-opened after renovations in 2001.
 A new control tower next to the terminal replaced a short one to provide ATC at the airport.
 The terminal is designed to mimic the Lan Xang-style architecture used for Buddhist temples in Laos.

 Though civilian, the airfield is also used by the military.
 Lao People's Army barracks and the headquarters of Military Region 4 are next to the airport.
 The airport is a military airfield for Lao People's Liberation Army Air Force aircraft as a detachment base.